geusebi/commedia-book/README.md

 ## Download page

 [books]: https://geusebi.gitlab.io/commedia-book "Books"
-You can download or view the books from this readme--page or from **[geusebi.gitlab.io/commedia-book][books]**.
+You can download or view the books from this readme page or from **[geusebi.gitlab.io/commedia-book][books]**.

 ## Book